ducky64/lacc23-embedded/lab1_2.md

 }
 ```

+One analogy to how this works might be baking a cake for 30 minutes.
+`delay` would be just staring at the oven, waiting for 30 minutes.
+There might be other things you should be doing, but you're just waiting.
+In contrast, `millis()` is starting the oven, recording the done time, and checking the clock regularly.
+While it's baking, you can go do other things, and when time is up, you can enjoy your cake.

-We now save the time the LED should turn off in `ledOffTime`, and the time to check for the button press in `ledResetTime`.
+In the code, we record the time the LED should turn off in `ledOffTime`, and the time to check for the button press in `ledResetTime`.
 Instead of a delay, each loop iteration checks if the required time has elapsed, and if so, does the actions.
 If you hold the button down, it should blink.